rsyncOSX/photosbythomas/content/posts/henharrier.md

 categories: [birds, bird of prey]
 ---

 Hen Harrier, male and female.
 The male is grey and white with black wingtips.
 There is a Hen Harrier couple nesting close to my cabin in the mountains.
-In late May 2024 I observed the female building a nest.
-And about mid June 2024 I observed the male returning with prey delivering it to the female.
+In late May 2024, I observed the female building a nest.
+And about mid-June 2024 I observed the male returning with prey delivering it to the female.

 In July 2024 I was joining a licensed bird bander for banding the young ones.
-The two last pictures are from when we approached the nest for banding.
-The female did not leave the nest before we were really close to it.
+We checked the nest in the first week of July and there was one chick and three eggs.
+The chick was at that time too small to get a band and we decided to return for banding one week later.
+But very sadly, a predator had attacked the nest and there were no chicks or eggs in the nest.

 The Hen Harrier is critically endangered in Norway.
-According to official numbers there are only about a hundred couples in Norway.
+According to official numbers, there are only about a hundred couples in Norway.

 # Wikipedia